 Q. Will PAMED's opioids CME programs help meet these opioids education requirements?

-A. Yes, the below opioids education programs offered by PAMED can help you meet the requirements:
+A. Yes, the below opioids education program offered by PAMED can help you meet the requirements:

-- Addressing PA's Opioid Crisis: What the Health Care Team Needs to Know—Includes sessions on opioid prescribing guidelines for non-cancer pain, naloxone, referral to addiction treatment, the Pa.
-Prescription Drug Monitoring Program (PDMP), and alternatives to opioid therapy.
+- Addressing PA's Opioid Crisis: What the Health Care Team Needs to Know—Includes sessions on prescribing, dispensing, identifying addiction and referral to treatment, and pain management.
 Take the CME